-Unlimited liability is unrestricted liability for a company’s financial obligations.
+Unlimited liability is unrestricted liability for a company’s financial obligations that extended beyond the business itself and to the person or persons owning the business.
 When business owners have unlimited liability, they are fully responsible for their company’s debts and other financial commitments.

 Whether business owners have unlimited liability depends on the manner in which their business is organized.
 Learn about the nuances of unlimited liability, how it works, and its pros and cons.

 Definition and Examples of Unlimited Liability

 Unlimited liability means liability that’ s not capped by law or a contract.
 A single owner or joint owner of a company has unlimited liability when they are fully liable for all of the company’s financial and non-financial liabilities.
 A company’s liabilities may include, for instance, damages assessed against the firm in lawsuits or other litigations.

 The qualifier "unlimited" refers to the limits between the business entity and its owners.
 When business owners have unlimited liability, they can be fully responsible for their company’s debts and other financial obligations and must cover for them from their personal assets

 An example of unlimited liability is a business created by an individual.
 For instance, suppose that an entrepreneur creates a construction business.
 They set up their business as an individual so they and their company are legally the same.
 If the company gets into financial trouble and is unable to pay its debts, creditors will use the entrepreneur’s personal assets to pay the company’s debts.